 Obtaining information about your water quality requires you to identify whether you are served by a public water system or obtain water from a private well.
 Those served by a public water system can obtain information from their water provider.
 If you are served by a private well, a water laboratory can test your well.
 This is a list of drinking water laboratories certified by the State of California that is searchable by county.

-Common contaminates for the Tulare Lake Basin region, which encompasses most of Fresno, Tulare, Kings and Kern counties, include: Nitrate, Arsenic, Uranium, 1,2-Dibromo-3-chloropropane (DBCP), 123 Trichloropropane (123 TCP) and bacteria.
+Common contaminants for the Tulare Lake Basin region, which encompasses most of Fresno, Tulare, Kings and Kern counties, include: Nitrate, Arsenic, Uranium, 1,2-Dibromo-3-chloropropane (DBCP), 123 Trichloropropane (123 TCP) and bacteria.
 Bacteria, if present in the drinking water, may have immediate health impacts therefore taking a bacteria sample is strongly encouraged.
 Some contaminants are more common than others in certain areas.

 How much does it cost to drill a new well, deepen an existing well or lower a pump in an existing well?